How To Impeach A U.S. President If They Have ‘Rendered Themselves Obnoxious?’ [Opinion]

 Treason is relatively simple: a president or other civil servant can be impeached if they are found guilty of aiding an enemy of the United States.
 Bribery is the act of taking/receiving money in exchange for some political favor (quid pro quo or “this for that”).

 However, impeachment from high Crimes and Misdemeanors is not as trouble-free to prove, according to Gerhardt.
-Fundamentally, this type of impeachable offense involves “serious offenses to the republic” and breaches of trust.
-Historically, only three U.S. presidents have been subject to impeachment questions involving their alleged offenses: William Jefferson “Bill” Clinton, Andrew Johnson, and Richard Nixon.
+Fundamentally, this type of impeachable offense involves “serious” offenses to the republic” and breaches of trust.
+Historically, only three U.S. presidents have been subject to impeachment questions involving their alleged offenses: William Jefferson “Bill” Clinton, Andrew Johnson and Richard Nixon.

 Impeachment begins in the House of Representatives.
 Any member can introduce a “resolution,” which has to be approved by the House Judiciary Committee.
 If a majority vote prevails, it goes to the full House.
 If a simple majority (50 percent plus one) prevails here, the president is formally impeached.

 Here’s where many people misunderstand the nomenclature.
 Although the president is “impeached,” they are not officially removed from office.
-A Senate trial occurs, and the members act like jurors in a conventional court system.
+A Senate trial occurs and the members act like jurors in a conventional court system.
 If 67 percent of senators agree to impeach after hearing arguments from both sides, the president is then removed from office.

 Based on a number of reporting agencies, the odds are high that Donald Trump will be impeached before his second term begins.
 However, based on historical precedent, removing Trump from office is unlikely.
 Of the only two presidents impeached formally by the House of Representatives (Clinton and Johnson) — Nixon resigned before a vote — none were formally removed.

 South Korea, a close ally of the United States, recently upheld the impeachment of President Park Geun-hye.
-Under her leadership, the country was embroiled in scandal.
-Park allegedly imparted influence on a spiritual adviser in managing the country, according to Vox.
+Under her leadership, the country was enamored in scandal; Park allegedly imparted influence on a spiritual adviser in managing the country, according to Vox.
 She is also tied to a bribery scandal with Samsung and a close confidante for alleged abuse of power, according to Aljazeera.

 The revelation launched public outrage and protests.
 Approximately one million people petitioned lawmakers for impeachment hearings.
 The movement was largely buoyed by Park’s headlong drop in approval ratings; polls showed that only 4 percent of South Koreans approved of her time in office.